connectustoday/api-server/README.md

 # ConnectUS Backend API Server

-This is the main backend server for ConnectUS.
+This is the web application for ConnectUS.
 It is written in TypeScript for NodeJS.

 ## Running (Dev)
 The server software has only been tested on GNU/Linux.